fusioncharts/dev_centre_docs/chart-guide/combination-charts/configuring-combination-charts.md

 </table>

-For the complete list of number formatting attributes available for both the axes, refer to the number formatting section [here]{% linkTo attrs.md chart=mscombidy2d %}.
+For the complete list of number formatting attributes available for both the axes, refer to the number formatting section [here](/chart-attributes?chart=mscombidy2d).

 ## Placing the Secondary Axis on the Left